rohithr8484/todolist/README.md

 # todolist
-A Javascript based todolist application
+A CSS and Javascript based todolist application